 9.2-channel home theater receiver with wired networking and Chromecast built-in

-Our take on the Integra DRX-4.2 by Crutchfield's Deia Z.
+Our take on the Integra DRX-5.2 by Crutchfield's Deia Z.

-The Integra DRX-4.2 lets you enjoy stunning 4K picture quality with immersive, three-dimensional surround sound.
+Looking for a receiver that delivers stunning 4K picture quality with immersive three-dimensional surround sound?
+Integra's DRX-5.2 is built to please audiophiles and videophiles alike.
 THX® Certified Select™ certification ensures spot-on, distortion-free reproduction of movie soundtracks with intricately detailed effects, even at lower volume levels.

 Custom install flexibility